bowsr/desru-macro/README.md

 # DOOM Eternal Macro

 A speedrunning-intended macro for DOOM Eternal that allows you to spam inputs without a freescroll mouse.

+### DESRU

+This fork of the macro was modified for better integration with the DOOM Eternal Speedrun Utility ([DESRU](https://github.com/bowsr/DESRU)).

 ## Downloading & Installing

-If you just want to get the macro, check the [releases tab](https://github.com/henyK/doom-eternal-macro/releases), and download the latest `DOOMEternalMacro.zip`.
-Extract the contents wherever you want, start the game and then run the executable.
+Download and install [DESRU](https://github.com/bowsr/DESRU/releases/latest) to grab the latest build of this macro.

 ## Key Bindings

+### Managed by DESRU

+Everything about the macro, including creating the `bindings.txt` config file and running/restarting the process, is handled for you by DESRU.
+Just bind a key in DESRU, enable the macro in the options section of DESRU, and you're good to go.

+### Manual Macro Usage

+*If, for whatever reason, you need to manually run this macro without DESRU, follow the instructions below.*

 The default bindings for this macro include the `middle mouse button` for `spam mousewheel down` & `X2 mouse button (side button)` for `spam mousewheel up`.
 If you don't like using these specific keys you can change them in `bindings.txt`.
 This file has the following format:
 `<key code down> <key code up>` or